aces/Loris/README.Mac.md

 ## 1.1 On Github, create your own fork of Loris.

 1) Navigate to [github.com/aces/Loris](https://github.com/aces/Loris)
-2) Click the Fork button
+2) Click on the Fork button.

-You should now have your own repository on Github of Loris.
+You should now have your own Loris repository on Github.

 ## 1.2 Clone your fork of Loris to your local machine.

-Create a directory for development and where you will clone your fork of Loris.

-In this example, the finished result will be: ~/Development/GitHub/Loris

 **a.** Create the directory for development and where the fork will reside.